A Year in the Apiary - January Beekeeping Tasks (UK)

 - Re-check at intervals during cold spells.
 It is easier to prevent starvation than to rescue a starving colony.

-For a deeper look at feeding options and how they fit into the season, see the hive management guide.
+For a deeper look at fondant, syrup, seasonal feeding decisions and when each approach is appropriate, see feeding bees and the hive management guide.

 Varroa and Disease Management in January